hlee95/truelink/README.md

 		Note that this request is NOT meant to pair a user to a lamp.
 For that functionality, see `PUT /user/user_id` above.

+3. To retrieve all lamps, send a `GET` request to `/lamp`.
+The response body will be an array of lamps:

+				[Lamp]

 #### /itay
 1. To get all itays for a particular lamp, send a `GET` request to `/itay_lamp/:lamp_id` with a `lamp_id` parameter and no body, and the response will be an array of `Itay` objects: